 I haven’t talked a lot about juicing on this blog.
 I did write about my juicer when I bought it just over a year ago here.
 Although I make juice about once a week or every ten days to drink as a beverage, I mainly use my juicer to make vegetable juice to use as the base for my vegetable and bean blended soups, like this beet-based version here.

 I’ve also tried several times to make crackers or something from the juice pulp as opposed to throwing it away.
 I’m pleased to report that I finally made a cracker that tastes great!
 I started with my bowl of greens (kale and parsley) and fruit and vegetables (cucumber, ginger, one orange and one lime):

 Rather than using the pulp from all of the veggies including the fruit which might have altered the flavor I was going for, I only saved the pulp from the kale and parsley to use in the crackers:

-I then used my food processor to mix in the extra ingredients including flax meal, chia seeds, nutritional yeast, reduced sodium soy sauce and water:
+I then used my food processor to mix in the extra ingredients including flax meal, chia seeds, nutritional yeast, reduced sodium tamari, and water:

 I then plopped the mixture onto a baking sheet to go into the dehydrator (you could also use your oven if it has a fan and has a minimum temperature setting close to 135 degrees at the most):